 - Deferred payments program;

 - Funding for lending program;

-- · Loan guarantee program; and
+- Loan guarantee program; and

 - Point of sale ("POS") and e-commerce service fee support program.

 As part of the deferred payments program, the Bank is required to defer payments for six months on lending facilities to those companies that qualify as MSMEs.
 The payment reliefs are considered as short-term liquidity support to address the borrowers' potential cash flow issues.
-The Bank has effected the payment reliefs by deferring the instalments falling due within the period from 14 March 2020 to 14 September 2020 for a period of six months, without increasing the facility tenor.
+In Q1 2020, the Bank has effected the payment reliefs by deferring the instalments falling due within the period from 14 March 2020 to 14 September 2020 for a period of six months, however in Q2 2020, the Bank has extended the tenor of the applicable loans granted with no additional costs to be borne by the customer.
 The accounting impact of these changes in terms of the credit facilities has been assessed and treated as per the requirements of IFRS 9 as a modification in the terms of arrangement.
-This has resulted in the Bank recognising a day 1 modification loss of SAR 12,378 thousand as at 31 March 2020, and this has been presented as part of net financing income.
+This has resulted in the Bank recognising a modification loss of SAR 23,644 thousand during the six-month period ended 30 June 2020, out of which SAR 12,378 thousand has been recognised as Day 1 modification loss during the three-month period ended 31 March 2020, and this has been presented as part of net financing income.
 In the absence of other factors, participation in this deferment is not considered a significant increase in credit risk.
+During the six months period ended 30 June 2020, SAR 23,644 thousand has been recognised in the statement of income relating to unwinding of modification losses.

-In order to compensate all the related costs that the Bank is expected to incur under the SAMA and other public authorities program, the Bank has received a profit free deposit of SAR 450,000 thousand from SAMA.
+In order to compensate all the related costs that the Bank is expected to incur under the SAMA and other public authorities program, the Bank has received a profit free deposit of SAR 512,000 thousand with a three year maturity from SAMA as at 30 June 2020 (of which SAR 62,000 thousand was received in Q2 2020).
 The benefit of the subsidised funding rate has been accounted for on a systematic basis, in accordance with government grant accounting requirements.
-This resulted in a total income of SAR 31,641 thousand, of which SAR 12,378 thousand has been recognised in the interim condensed statement of income as at 31 March 2020, with the remaining amount deferred.
+This resulted in a total income of SAR 33,098 thousand, of which SAR 23,644 and SAR 12,378 thousand has been recognised in the interim condensed statement of income for the period ended 30 June 2020 and for the period ended 31 March 2020 respectively, with the remaining amount deferred.
 The management has exercised certain judgements in the recognition and measurement of this grant income.

-As at 31 March 2020, the Bank is yet to participate in SAMA's funding for lending and loan guarantee programs.
-Furthermore, the POS and e-commerce service fee programs have had an immaterial impact to the Bank's financial statements for the period ended 31 March 2020.
+As at 30 June 2020, the Bank is yet to participate in SAMA's funding for lending and loan guarantee programs.
+Furthermore, the POS and e-commerce service fee programs have had an immaterial impact to the Bank's financial statements for the period ended 30 June 2020.